Kerry has been providing high quality industry training for over 30 years.

 The location database featured on this website was created by trainees Ed O'Connor, Kevin Mulcahy & Niall Sheehy under the guidance of instructor Brian Nolan on the Broadcast Production Skills Course.

 The Dawn Workshops* - Industry Training

 These short bespoke up-skilling courses for industry professionals are run by Brian Nolan & Diarmuid Galvin, with support from Kerry College.
 The courses are run across all departments, including cinematography, sound, post production & production management, enabling people to upskill in their specific discipline.
 Industry experts from across the globe are brought on site to deliver these courses, including to date:

 These intensive workshops are generally 2 - 3 days in length.

-*the Workshops are named after the feature film “The Dawn” made in the 1930s in Kerry by Killarney man, Tom Cooper.
+*the Workshops are named after the feature film “The Dawn” made in Kerry in the 1930s by Killarney man, Tom Cooper.

 The Department of Creative Media at I.T.
 Tralee has three degree programmes geared towards the film industry: TV Radio and New Media; Animation, Visual FX and Motion Design and Computing with Games Development.
 A Music Technology course is also in development.
 All students are taught how to develop content for their respective areas, from the development of ideas through to the delivery of the finished production.

 Kerry College provides further courses to get started in the Creative Industries covering diverse areas such as Digital Media Production, Radio Broadcasting, Animation, Music Technology, Computer Game Design and Multimedia with Graphic Design.